MarlinFirmware/Marlin/Marlin/src/HAL/HAL_STM32_F4_F7/STM32F7/README.md

 https://github.com/danieleff/STM32GENERIC

-but i have not committed the changes needed for the Borg there yet, so please use:
+but I haven't committed the changes needed for the Borg there yet, so please use:

 https://github.com/Spawn32/STM32GENERIC